-The municipal water utility produces water for its customers from one of the City's three supply sources: the Santa Fe River, the City well field, and the Buckman well field, all identified in the map below.
+The municipal water utility produces water for its customers from one of the City's four supply sources: the Santa Fe River, the City well field, the Buckman well field, and the Rio Grande via the Buckman Direct Diversion Facilities, all identified in the map below.

 The City of Santa Fe has been relying on the Santa Fe River for its community needs since the founding of the City four hundred years ago.
-Since 1995, when the City purchased Sangre de Cristo Water Company from PNM, the City has managed a declared water right of 1,540 acre-feet per year (af/y) and a licensed water right of 3,500 af/y on the river.
+Since 1995, when the City purchased Sangre de Cristo Water Company from PNM, the City has managed a declared water right of 1,540 acre-feet per year and a licensed water right of 3,500 acre-feet per year on the river.
 Water from the Santa Fe River is treated at the Canyon Road Water Treatment plant (map on previous page), from which it flows into over 560.5 miles of distribution lines throughout the City.